Struggling with composition? Download the free Photography Composition Cheatsheet →

 Recognize your position in the business and price accordingly.
 Many regulars in freelance photography use a “package” system.

+Package A for $10, package B for $15, and package C for $20.
+These strategies are common on platforms such as Fiverr.
 Some people purposely make the first package uninteresting to bait clients into picking the much more expensive packets.

 You may also charge different rates for distinct types of clients.
 For example, B2B work may be priced differently from B2C work.
+When developing your pricing scheme, consider the expenses and travel costs/time associated with a shoot.

 These can quickly build up.
 If you are engaging an assistant, make sure the pricing fits with their fees, too.

-5. Adopt a Marketing Strategy
+5. Adopt a marketing strategy

 Clients cannot find you without marketing, which makes advertising relevant!